 By default, you will see the Cases view.
 From the pull-down menu above the list of cases, you have the following sort options:

-- All Cases — All cases for your organization
+- All Cases — All cases for you or your organization (if this latter feature has been enabled for your team).
+This includes closed cases.

-- All Open Cases — All open cases for your organization
+- All Open Cases — All open cases for your or your organization

 - My Cases — All cases owned by you